addisonlynch/iexfinance/docs/source/usage.rst

 endpoints, which allow access to various information regarding equities, including quotes, historical prices, dividends, and much more.

-The iexfinance codebase and documentation are structured in a way that emulates much of the `IEX API Documentation <https://iextrading.com/developer/docs>`__ for readability and ease of use.
+The iexfinance codebase and documentation are structured in a way that emulates much of the `IEX Cloud Documentation <https://iexcloud.io/docs/api/>`__ for readability and ease of use.

   - :ref:`Account<usage.account>`
   - :ref:`Stocks<usage.stocks>`